 The Accelerated Phase

-You can also progress to this phase if you develop very high or low platelet counts or high white blood cell counts that don't respond to treatment.
+You can also go into this phase if you develop very high or low platelet counts or high white blood cell counts that don't respond to treatment.

 What Is CML Blast Crisis?

-CML is in blast phase when blast cells -- another type of white blood cell -- make up more than 20% of your blood or bone marrow (the place in your bone where blood cells are made).
+You move into the blast phase when blast cells, another type of white blood cell, make up more than 20% of your blood or bone marrow (the place in your bone where blood cells are made).

-During this phase, infections and bleeding are common and can be life-threatening.
-Fever, loss of appetite, weight loss, and fatigue can worsen.
+During this period, infections and bleeding are common and without treatment can be life-threatening.
+Fever, loss of appetite, weight loss, and fatigue can get worse.